 Raising dementia awareness in Genesis

-The Dementia Forum takes the lead on raising awareness of dementia amongst staff.
-Dementia is affecting more and more families so we run dementia friends awareness sessions.
-These are short and informative, helping staff prepare for working with customers living with dementia or caring for a family member.
+The Dementia Forum takes the lead on raising awareness of the issue with staff.
+Dementia is affecting more and more families, so we run dementia friends’ awareness sessions.
+These are short and informative.
+They help staff who are working with those living with dementia or caring for a family member.

-Genesis joined in the Pan-London Dementia Action Alliance (PL-DAA) and this has led to lots of interesting opportunities.
-For example, we supported the MET Police by sharing information that was used to better train their officers.
-We piloted a new way of working with our customers who were living with dementia for the Health Innovation Network.
-This work has raised the profile of Genesis and has resulted in us being contacted for further pilots and trials - we’re really doing some innovative work!
+We joined in the Pan-London Dementia Action Alliance and this has led to lots of opportunities.
+For example, we helped the MET Police to better train their officers.
+We piloted a new way of working with those who are living with dementia.
+This work has raised our profile and means we have been contacted for further pilots and trials.
+We’re really doing some innovative work!

-I first saw the impact of Dementia on people’s lives working at the Princess Royal Trust for Carers over a decade ago.
+I first saw the impact of Dementia on people’s lives at the Princess Royal Trust for Carers over ten years ago.
 Since then I’ve been trying to find ways to support people living with dementia, their carers and staff.
-Whereas many long-term illnesses will have an impact on a person’s outlook or disposition, dementia can affect a person’s cognition, changing their very personality.
-When you have seen that happen to someone you love, well for me it was harder to handle than when that person passed away.
+Many long-term illnesses will have an impact on a person’s outlook.
+But dementia can change a someone’s personality.
+That can be harder to handle than when that person passes away.